-Hot-dip galvanizing involves the immersion of steel work-pieces into a bath of molten zinc heated to a temperature of approximately 840 F. The zinc alloys with the surface of the base metal to form a protective coating.
+Hot-dip galvanizing involves the immersion of steel work-pieces into a bath of molten zinc heated to a temperature of approximately 840 F. The zinc alloys with the surface of the base metal to form a protective finish.
 The zinc reacts with the oxygen in the atmosphere to form zinc oxide.
 The most important benefit of hot-dip galvanization is enhanced protection against corrosion.

 Difference between Galvanizing and Powder Coating

-A primary difference between galvanized and powder coating is the way they protect the surface of the work-piece.
-Galvanization provides sacrificial protection, meaning the coating will absorb corrosive materials before they can reach the metal object.
+A primary difference between galvanization and powder coating is the way they protect the surface of the work-piece.
+Galvanization provides sacrificial protection, meaning the finish will absorb corrosive materials before they can reach the metal object.
 Powder coating works by forming a protective barrier that prevents destructive materials from penetrating and reaching the surface.
 However, powder coating is porous and can easily damage under force or hard scratches.
 Once penetrated, the corrosion resistance is compromised and moisture and humidity can reach the underlying layer of metal easily.
 It is this very reason why users often find their metal racks corroding and rusting beneath the layer of powder-coat, that is supposed to protect it.

 Benefits of Galvanized Steel

-- Less Maintenance Required – Self-maintaining, thicker, and maintenance costs of these steel items are inevitably lower.
+- Less Maintenance Required – Self-maintaining and thicker, resulting in maintenance cost of steel items is inevitably lower.

 - Longer Life – Under normal atmospheric condition, it can last in excess of 10 - 20 years, continually protecting steel against corrosive elements.